sroygit/sroygit/README.md

 - 💬 Ask me about automation hardware for manufacturing lines.
 - 📫 How to reach me: https://www.linkedin.com/in/saurav-roy-63757b1a6/
 - 😄 Pronouns: he/ him
-- ⚡ Fun fact: Launched a student rocket in a commercial spaceport.
+- ⚡ Fun fact: Launched a student rocket in a commercial spaceport -->
--->